ugho16/ugho16/README.md

 ## What I do

 I am a Technical Writer based in Milan :it:, and I am currently working at [Mia-Platform](https://github.com/mia-platform).
 I am also part of the team of [Rönd](https://github.com/rond-authz) and a reviewer of the Italian localization of the [CNCF Glossary](https://github.com/cncf/glossary).

+Here you can find a [video](https://www.youtube.com/live/xK0dQI1gqoE?feature=share) (in :it:) where I explain how to contribute to CNCF Glossary!

 Below you can find some of the articles I have written: